Separation and Divorce or Death of a Spouse: Property Division

 Spouse A pays $25,000 to Spouse B

-A "matrimonial home” is a home where a married couple had been living together just before they separated.
+A "matrimonial home" is a home that a married couple lived in just before they separated.
 There can be more than one matrimonial home, for example, a house and a cottage.
 A matrimonial home can be owned or rented.

-Any gift or inheritance that a spouse received during the marriage is not usually included in their NFP calculation as long as the spouse has the gift or inheritance at the end of the marriage.
-But if the gift or inheritance was used to buy or help pay for a matrimonial home, it is included.
+Any gift or inheritance that a spouse got during the marriage is not usually included in their NFP calculation as long as the spouse has the gift or inheritance at the end of the marriage.
+But if the gift or inheritance was used to buy or help pay for a matrimonial home, it is included in their NFP.

 These credits are not included in the NFP calculation because they are divided separately.
 See Canada Pension Plan credits to find out how to divide these credits.